teratron/teratron.github.io/cheatsheets/python/comprehensive-python-cheatsheet.md

 ### Type

 **Type is the root class.
 If only passed an object it returns its type (class).
-Otherwise it creates a new class.**
+Otherwise, it creates a new class.**

 ```python
 <class> = type('<class_name>', <tuple_of_parents>, <dict_of_class_attributes>)